 Since ancient times Armenians have a unique approach to the creation of names.
 There are many popular bible names that have their Armenian versions.
 As the first Christian country, Armenia couldn’t stay indifferent to the biblical names.

 Some biblical names that are used as Armenian given names are Adam, Yeva (for Eva), Hakob (for Jacob), Mariam, Abraham, and many more names.
 People are even named after different Gods including Areg, Aramazd, Nane, Anna, Mher (for Mihr), Anahit, Astghik (means “a little star”), etc.

 Currently, some of the ancient Armenian names are out of use and considered to be oldish.
 However, new versions of these words are created by people to satisfy their own expectations.

 Armenian boys are considered to be brave, powerful, and courageous.
-May be this is the reason why the Armenian parents name their sons with those Armenian male names that inspire fearlessness and spirit.
+Maybe this is the reason why the Armenian parents name their sons with those Armenian boy's names that inspire fearlessness and spirit.
 Some people call their sons after brave Armenian kings and other heroes.
 Let’s check out several Armenian boy names to imagine the Armenian culture of names more clearly.